our team

 General Manager

-Michele Wilmot (she/her) (BSc.hon, A.R.C.T, L.B.C.M.hon) Michele has dedicated more than 25 years to teaching piano to students.
-She is currently the President of the local Kitchener Waterloo branch of the Ontario Registered Music Teacher’s Association (ORMTA).
+Michele has also dedicated more than 25 years to teaching piano to students.
+She was President of the local Kitchener Waterloo branch of the Ontario Registered Music Teacher’s Association (ORMTA).
 She has earned a Certificate of Recognition for Professional Achievement from the Canadian Federation of Music Teacher’s Association (CFMTA) 2016-2018 and 2018-2020.
-She currently works for the Royal Conservatory of Toronto as the Cambridge Centre Representative.
+She worked for the Royal Conservatory of Music as the Cambridge Centre Representative.
 Michele also works with her husband as the Controller of Wilmot Technologies Inc. of 27 years.
 She oversees the accounting and assists in the management of employees and office.

 Company Producer